Test your tired self

 - Fatigue-related crashes are twice as likely to be fatal - drivers who are asleep can't brake

-- In 2012 more people in NSW died in fatigue-related crashes than drink driving crashes
+- From 2013 to 2017, more people in NSW died in fatigue-related crashes than drink driving crashes

 - Being awake for about 17 hours has a similar effect on performance as a blood alcohol content (BAC) of 0.05